MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-sinfunction.md

 ---
 title: series_sin() - Azure Data Explorer
-description: Learn how to use the series_sin() function to calculate the element-wise sine function of the numeric series input. ms.reviewer: alexans ms.topic: reference ms.date: 01/30/2023
+description: Learn how to use the series_sin() function to calculate the element-wise sine of the numeric series input. ms.reviewer: alexans ms.topic: reference ms.date: 01/30/2023